balisujohn/adversarial-patch-vgg16/README.md

 Python Version: 3.9

-Platforms tested with: Windows 10
+Platforms tested: Windows 10(64 bit)

 First, make sure cuda and Conda are installed, then run the following conda commands to create your conda virtual env